Gedrah/MyReads/README.md

 ## My Reads

 MyReads is a web app made in React that let you search for books that you are interested in.<br>
-You can search for a book and add it to your bookshelf (Currently reading, Want to Read or Read) so you can keep track on it.
+You can search for a book and add it to your bookshelf (Currently reading, Want to Read or Read)<br> so you can keep track on it.<br>
 You can also have more information about the book by clicking on the picture.

 ## Available Scripts